Attitude Adjustment

 • We want importance, but success often doesn’t guarantee it.

-• Without staying positive, we usually become bitter long before we succeed.
+• Without a positive attitude, we usually become bitter long before we succeed.

 Change your community